Dantès Bellegarde: Early years

 Bellegarde was born in Port-au-Prince to a poor mulatto family.
 His impoverished but small bourgeoisie background descended from several historical figures in Haiti's history.
 His maternal great-grandfather Jacques Ignace-Fresnal was an officer in the army and Haiti's first Minister of Justice, and founder of Haitian Freemasonry.
 His paternal grandfather, General Jean-Louis Bellegarde, was a former Governor of Port-au-Prince.

 The Second Pan-African Congress proposed that Bellegarde be added as a member of the Permanent Mandates Commission, but the colonial powers that dominated the Commission did not name him to the Commission.

 He was an Assembly delegate for Haiti.
 On 8 September 1922, Bellegarde highlighted a massacre of the Bondelswarts (a poor pastoral tribe) in South West Africa, which was a League mandate at the time.

+Bellegarde was part of a panel of experts on the League of Nations's Temporary Commission on Slavery in 1924.
+It was the first time that the League of Nations had a black person as an expert on a commission.
+On the commission, Bellegarde was the strongest critic of colonialism and forced labor.

 Career

 Bellegarde served as Minister Plenipotentiary to Paris in 1921 and to Washington, D.C., in 1930.